 The log can be expressed in different forms:

 This image, a still from a video by Norman Chalmers, catches our beat through Hoy Sound,in a bit of weather as a finale to our attempt to sail El Vigo from Stornoway to the StAnza festival in March 2004.
 The voyage produced a sequence of poems, as a log.
 One is now set to music and sung by Kirsty Law.

 Commercial sailing tasks have included working as mate on the 67ft Challenge yacht Elinca and delivery of a 53 ft Hallberg Rassey yacht from Norway to Stornoway.
 I've also made many successful delivery trips of small yachts in the west coast of Scotland area.
 The experience is filtering through to non-fiction projects which counterpoint factual accounts of voyages with traditional stories.
-It's looking like a third volume of voyages and stories is shaping up, to follow Waypoints and Transits.
-A working title is Sailed and Heard.
+This formed the basis of Waypoints (Adlard Coles Nautical/Bloomsbury) and experience has also fed into Boatlines (Birlinn, 2023).

 "No passage even for boats" - a gap between Boreray, St Kilda and an outlying stac from Elinca.
-Ian's image of a charted route in the Sound of Soay and a Gaelic version of a St Kildan story (made with Maggie Smith) have also been used as the basis for a text drawing by Emmanuelle, printed by John McNaught at Highland Print Studio.
+Ian's image of a charted route in the Sound of Soay and a Gaelic version of a St Kildan story (made with Maggie Smith) have also been used as the basis for a work designed by Emmanuelle printed in photo gravure by John McNaught at Highland Print Studio.

 As one of a team of volunteer skippers with Falmadair (North Lewis Maritime Trust) I take out many groups to allow them to experience traditional North Lewis lugsail vessels.
 Normally we make short inshore trips.
 From time to time we mount an expedition.
 This is taken from sgoth Jubilee, about five miles out from Cape Wrath.